 Logitech G915 Lightspeed

-Bottom line: The G915 Lightspeed is one of the best gaming keyboards around.
+Bottom line: The G915 Lightspeed is one of the best gaming keyboards.
 With low-profile mechanical keys, dedicated media controls, RGB, macros, and separate profiles, you're getting everything you need — and it's all customizable in Logitech's G Hub software.

 With the low-profile mechanical switches, you get fast travel time for typing and gaming.
 You still have tactile feedback with sound as well.
-To make things easier, the G915 also has dedicated media controls, and you can program macro keys with the G Hub software.
-Unlike other big-name companies like Razer, Logitech's software is fully compatible with macOS, and PCs of course.
-The G Hub also lets you set up to three different profiles directly on the keyboard with onboard memory.
-G915's RGB supports millions of colors, and you can use the software to personalize every key's lighting or make your own backlight animations.
+The G915 also has dedicated media controls to make things easier, and you can program macro keys with the G Hub software.
+Unlike other big-name companies like Razer, Logitech's software is fully compatible with macOS and PCs.
+The G Hub lets you set up three different profiles directly on the keyboard with onboard memory.
+G915's RGB supports millions of colors, and you can use the software to personalize every key's lighting or make your backlight animations.

-The G915 Lightspeed is completely wireless with two options: Bluetooth or USB receiver.
-The keyboard charges up with an included Micro-B cable, and you'll get around 30 hours on a single charge — it takes about three hours to fully charge the battery once depleted.
-If you actually prefer a wired keyboard, the G815 is what you would need to look for, and it's also $50 less than the G915.
+The G915 Lightspeed is released with two options: Bluetooth and USB receiver.
+The keyboard charges up with an included Micro-B cable, and you'll get around 30 hours on a single charge — it takes about three hours to charge the battery once depleted fully.
+If you prefer a wired keyboard, the G815 is what you would need to look for, and it's also $50 less than the G915.

 How to pick the best keyboards for Mac

-For most users, the best keyboard for the Mac is clearly the Apple Magic Keyboard.
-After all, this is designed by Apple and works seamlessly with your Mac, whether it's an iMac, Mac mini, or a MacBook.
-You won't need any additional setup to get it working the way it should, so you can get to being productive immediately without having to tinker around.
+For most users, the Apple Magic Keyboard is the best keyboard for the Mac.
+After all, this is designed by Apple and works seamlessly with your Mac, whether it's an iMac, Mac mini, or MacBook.
+In addition, you won't need any additional setup to get it working as it should, so you can get to being productive immediately without tinkering around.

-To top it all off, the Magic Keyboard is very slim and lightweight, so you could easily take it with you anywhere since it's wireless.
-It is also very quiet, so you won't bother people around you.
-And it comes in a compact layout similar to what you get on MacBooks, or you can go for a full-size version with a number pad, in case you need to do a lot of data entry or calculations.
+To top it all off, the Magic Keyboard is slim and lightweight, so you can easily take it with you anywhere since it's wireless.
+It is also hushed so that you won't bother people around you.
+And it comes in a compact layout similar to what you get on MacBooks, or you can go for a full-size version with a number pad in case you need to do a lot of data entry or calculations.

 However, as great as Apple touts the Magic Keyboard to be, some people may want options for customization.
 Others may even want something that feels better to type on and gives tactile and audible feedback, which is why mechanical keyboards still exist.
-If you prefer to go the mechanical route, then Keychron is one of the few brands out there that work seamlessly with Macs without any extra workarounds or setup.
-The Keychron K2 is one of my personal favorite mechanical keyboards, and it's the one that got me started with the hobby.
+If you prefer to go the automatic route, Keychron is one of the few brands that work seamlessly with Macs without extra workarounds or setup.
+The Keychron K2 is one of my favorite mechanical keyboards, and it's the one that got me started with the hobby.

 Sometimes you just need to customize

 While there isn't anything wrong with the default option, some people need to customize their keyboard to become more productive.
-Being able to remap keys to do macros or other app functions not only make your life easier, but can save you a lot of time in the long run.
-You should also be able to personalize your keyboard's profiles, backlight settings, and so much more if you need to.
+Remapping keys to do macros or other app functions makes your life easier andt can save you a lot of time in the long run.
+You should also be able to personalize your keyboard's profiles, backlight settings, and more if necessary.

-Just keep in mind that not every keyboard will have customization software, or even have the extra keys that can be remapped.
-You'll also want to make sure that the company's software is also compatible with macOS.
-For example, a lot of new Razer keyboards require Synapse 3.0, which is not available on macOS (Razer hasn't updated Synapse past 2. x on macOS).
+Remember that not every keyboard will have customization software or even extra keys that can be remapped.
+You'll also want to ensure that the company's software is compatible with macOS.
+For example, many new Razer keyboards require Synapse 3.0, which is unavailable on macOS (Razer hasn't updated Synapse past 2. x on macOS).
 So while you could use a Razer keyboard via plug-and-play, you won't be able to customize anything about it without a PC.

 It's a personal preference, but others like mechanical keyboards

-For most people, the flat, low-profile keyboards that are similar to what you find on laptops and the best MacBook are good enough.
-However, other people, like me, tend to prefer being able to feel every keystroke while typing, as well as hear it.
-For these people, mechanical keyboards exist, and they offer a whole new level of physical hardware (not just software) customization that you can't get with laptop-style keyboards.
+For most people, the flat, low-profile keyboards similar to what you find on laptops and the best MacBook are good enough.
+However, other people, like me, tend to prefer being able to feel every keystroke while typing and hearing it.
+For these people, mechanical keyboards exist, offering a whole new level of physical hardware (not just software) customization that you can't get with laptop-style keyboards.

-With a mechanical keyboard, you're able to build them from the ground up if you want or go with a solid, prebuilt board that you can customize later, from the switches to keycaps.
-Changing out switches is easier if the board is hot-swappable, but if it's not, it's still possible, but you'll need to learn to de-solder and solder small electronic parts.
+With a mechanical keyboard, you can build them from the ground up or go with a solid, prebuilt board that you can customize later, from the switches to keycaps.
+Of course, changing out switches is easier if the board is hot-swappable, but if it's not, it's still possible, but you'll need to learn to de-solder and solder small electronic parts.

-When it comes to mechanical keyboards, the type of switch that is underneath the keycap makes all the difference when it comes to typing feel and sound — whether you want something smooth and quiet or something with more tactile feedback and a nice thoccy or clicky sound to it, there's a switch out there for everyone, but it may take some time to find since there are so many.
+When it comes to mechanical keyboards, the type of switch underneath the keycap makes all the difference regarding typing feel and sound.
+Whether you want something smooth and quiet or something with more tactile feedback and a nice choccy or clicky sound to it, there's a switch out there for everyone, but it may take some time to find since there are so many.
 It helps if you have developed a preference for the type of switch you like: Linear (smooth, quiet), Tactile (in-between with a bump and not too loud), or Clicky (loud, clicky like a pen, and obnoxious).

 Another thing with mechanical keyboards is the ability to change out your keycaps.
-There are a lot of various themed keycap sets out there that are readily available from retailers like Amazon or even AliExpress.
-But there are also "group buys," where you can purchase a kit or set for a limited amount of time, and once that window closes, then it goes into production — however, the process can take several months, and sometimes even a year or longer.
+There are many themed keycap sets out there that are readily available from retailers like Amazon or even AliExpress.
+But there are also "group buys," where you can purchase a kit or set for a limited amount of time, and once that window closes, it goes into production — however, the process can take several months, and sometimes even a year or longer.
 This is because it's a niche product and hobby, and these themed sets are not mass-produced.
-However, having a themed keycap set can really add your own personal taste to your keyboard and overall desk setup.
+However, having a themed keycap set can add your taste to your keyboard and overall desk setup.

-For the general population, the Apple Magic Keyboard is a great option that, of course, will work flawlessly with your Mac.
-It's slim, lightweight, and comes in a compact or full size with number pad so all bases are covered.
-But if you want something similar with a little more robust features, you can't beat the Logitech MX Keys, which allow you to customize the F-row keys as well as the other special buttons to whatever you need them to do.
+For the general population, the Apple Magic Keyboard is a great option that will work flawlessly with your Mac.
+It's slim, lightweight, and compact or full-size with a number pad, so all bases are covered.
+But if you want something similar with a little more robust features, you can't beat the Logitech MX Keys, which allow you to customize the F-row keys and the other special buttons to whatever you need them to do.

-Those who want to try out mechanical keyboards with their Mac should consider the Keychron K2 if they want something compact to save desk space, or the K4 if a number pad is needed.
+Those who want to try out mechanical keyboards with their Mac should consider the Keychron K2 if they wish to do something compact to save desk space or the K4 if a number pad is needed.
 However, if you want something more standard and accommodating, then the Glorious GMMK is also good.